fa7i3/Danceability-for-Spotify-Songs/README.md

 ![number of songs](https://user-images.githubusercontent.com/104453593/192681719-56d25d32-cfad-459d-a7e2-7444d42bea6a.PNG)

 * Danceablity over the years: According to the linechart below, the darker the green color, the higher the danceability which shows that danceability has increased throughout the years (from 1921-2020).

 ![danceability over the years](https://user-images.githubusercontent.com/104453593/192681753-690933fb-c42d-4417-a7dd-377e4d7e3e20.PNG)

-* Factors affecting danceability:The scatter plot shows that the higher the Energy and Tempo, the higher the danceability of the song and Instrumentalness of a song has little or no effect on its danceability.
+* Factors affecting danceability: The line chart shows that Energy has an effect on the danceability, therefore, the higher the Energy, the higher the danceability of the song.

 ![danceability and energy over the years](https://user-images.githubusercontent.com/104453593/192929258-c83f8cbf-5b7b-4759-b6ba-2a39b4c378d0.PNG)

 ## Links